apify/crawlee/README.md

   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool" target="_blank">AutoscaledPool</a>
     - Runs asynchronous background tasks, while automatically adjusting the concurrency based on free system memory and CPU usage.
-This is useful for running headless Chrome or cheerio tasks at scale.
+This is useful for running web scraping tasks at maximum capacity of the system.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerUtils" target="_blank">PuppeteerUtils</a>